trinodb/trino/docs/src/main/sphinx/connector/hive.rst

                                                      defaults to ``20``.
 ==================================================== ============================================================

-Google Cloud Storage Configuration
+Google Cloud Storage configuration
 ----------------------------------

 The Hive connector can access data stored in GCS, using the ``gs://`` URI prefix.
 Please refer to the :doc:`hive-gcs-tutorial` for step-by-step instructions.

-GCS Configuration properties
+GCS configuration properties
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 ============================================ =================================================================